 Tibet overland tour is designed for those who prefer to soak in the sights by driving around.
 This tour gives you an opportunity to discover the real Tibet.
 From the bustling old cities to the ancient villages and settlements, you get to observe Tibetan lifestyle at close quarters.

 Leaving Lhasa on a 4WD, you will be driven past picturesque Tibetan settlements where nomadic herdsmen can be seen wandering across the wide arid plateau.
 This overland journey takes you over several high mountain passes with spectacular mountain views, including those of the majestic Mount Everest, Cho Oyu, Makalu and Shishapangma.
 Your adventure tour continues to the historic cities of Shigatse and Gyantse.
 As you explore the ancient monasteries, forts and citadels you get an insight into the rich Tibetan culture and history.
-As you leave Zhangmu and cross the Friendship Bridge, you enter Nepal.
-Your overland tour comes to a finale.
+As you leave Kerung and cross China-Nepal border, you enter Nepal and your overland tour comes to a finale.

 You will be met at Gonggar Airport by your Tibetan guide.
 After immigration formalities, you will be driven to Lhasa (3650 meters).
 It takes around 45 minutes to reach the old city.
 After checking in at your hotel, you are advised to take rest and take it easy.
 Drink plenty of fluids and let your body get used to Lhasa’s high altitude.
 Note: There is no program arranged for today. .